whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ### Werkzeug version:

 Vulnerable.
-For me it doesn't work (`/usr/share/exploitdb/exploits/multiple/remote/43905.py`).
+For me, it doesn't work (`/usr/share/exploitdb/exploits/multiple/remote/43905.py`).

 ### Credentials leakage:

 The first vulnerability here is the comment within page source, i think, which leads right to credentials leakage.
-The second vulnerability is misconfiguration of ftp server which allows us to anonymously login and download files.
-I thought for a long time what to do with decrypted message.
+The second vulnerability is the misconfiguration of ftp server which allows us to anonymously login and download files.
+I thought for a long time what to do with the decrypted message.
 But in the end, i found a way.
 It is a url `http://192.168.88.226:5000/get/auth/credentials`.
 There you will get credentials, they are encrypted.

 ## Exploitation

 ### Decryption tool creating:

-I decide to write decryption tool in jar format such as `warzone-encrypt.jar`.
+I decide to write a decryption tool in jar format such as `warzone-encrypt.jar`.

 So, i copied AES, Obfuscated classes from decompiler, and fixed the Main class a little.

 [code here](decryption)

-Also, i understood about java packages, how to compile java code and how to create jar files.
+Also, i understood java packages, how to compile java code, and how to create jar files.

 To create .class file from .java:
 ```